Check out my lovely final entries for the Here’s Jack Blogathon 2017…

 So it’s the Here’s Jack Blogathon recap, a terrific 22 of you joined the fun by sending me your wonderful posts on Jack Nicholson’s films.
 It has been an honour to hold this blogathon on this fabulous charismatic actor.
 I’ve learnt so much more about Jack and his movies, from my fantastic entrants… and a big thanks to those of you who added your reviews.

-Seetimaar-Diary of a Movie Lover’s entry on Little Shop of Horrors (1960) and Silver Screenings on Chinatown (1974) told me so much more on the history behind their movie choices – now I can impress Darlin’ Husband on a rewatch of these movies!
+Seetimaar-Diary of a Movie Lover’s entry on Little Shop of Horrors (1960) and Silver Screenings on Chinatown (1974) told me so much more about the history behind their movie choices – now I can impress Darlin’ Husband on a rewatch of these movies!

 Midnite Drive In’s One Flew Over the Cuckoo’s Nest (1975) and Caz’s Let’s go to the Movies post on As Good As It Gets (1997) so made me want to watch my favourite Jack Nicholson roles again, and again.
 Seetimaar-Diary of a Movie Lover also added his take on One Flew over the Cuckoo’s Nest (1975).

 Emma K Wall told us more about Mars Attacks (1996) – with the funniest description of those wee men from Outerspace.

 Barry from Cinema Catharsis reminded me that Jack had starred with Karen Black in Five Easy Pieces (1970).

-Tranquil Dreams‘ post shared a similar experience to me where she watched Terms of Endearment (1983) with a parent.
+Tranquil Dreams‘ post shared a similar experience to me when she watched Terms of Endearment (1983) with a parent.

 Vinnie H‘s post and our discussion following this led to him asking my views of his reviewed movie.
 This is his take on Something’s Gotta Give (2003).
 (My review on this will come soon Vinnie!)